cue-lang/proposal/designs/2330-modules-v2.md

 Here we describe the design of the CUE registry in more detail.

 ## Subproposals

 Module support is a large addition to the CUE ecosystem.
 Development will commence along the lines of several subproposals.
 Not all of these will be completed before the first release of the registry.

-The following subproposals are currently planned:
+The following subproposals have been made or are currently planned:

 ### Storage Model
 The overarching design of the registry is agnostic to the storage model.